bennyHacker/3DplanesForAndroid/README.md

 - screen works best when tilted on its side!

-In the older version you just had to tap a number to generate a shape
+In the older version you just had to tap a number on the keyboard to generate a shape

 In this version it's a little more complicated